immmax/immmax/README.md

 🌱 I'm an  iOS developer (SwiftUI basically).
 I also code on Python, study project management and other.

-👨🏻‍💻 I work on couple pet-projects and one of them - with my developers team.
+👨🏻‍💻 I work on couple pet-projects and one of them - with my development team.

 ### 📫 How to reach me:
 - [X (Former Twitter)](https://twitter.com/immmax_25) - the lastest news about my activity